 – At the end of six weeks of eating blueberries, the participants did a 2.5-hour treadmill run.
 First, researchers drew their blood before the run.
 Then, an hour before exercise, the blueberry eaters ate a larger than usual amount of blueberries (375 grams, or 2.7 cups worth of fresh blueberries).
 Immediately after the participants’ run, researchers took another blood sample.
 One hour later, blood was drawn one final time to see what happened to their immune cells and what the effect of eating blueberries was.
 The blood samples were analyzed for different immune cells, including T cells, B cells, and natural killer (NK) cells.
 The results were eye opening.
 Blueberry eaters had almost double the number of NK cells before exercise compared to those who did not eat blueberries.
 Normally, NK cells would be expected to rapidly decline after intense exercise.
 But in the group that consumed blueberries, the NK cells remained elevated for at least one hour after exercise ceased.

 – Most cephalopods (squid, cuttlefish, octopus) squirt a black ink to escape predators.
 This ink is collected by fishermen from a sac in the creature’s body and is a flavorsome delicacy used to make rice and pasta dishes in the seaside cuisine of the Mediterranean.
 Some famous dishes featuring the ink include Spain’s black rice (arroz negra), Venice’s risotto di nero di seppia, and black spaghetti known as pasta al nero.
 Lab research on the ink has shown it can have antioxidant, antiangiogenic, stem cell–protecting, and immune-enhancing effects.
-Squid ink can even protect the gut microbiome against
+Squid ink can even protect the gut microbiome against the nasty side-effects of chemotherapy treatment.

 In my TED Talk, some of the biggest audience reactions came when I showed the results of a study where we did a head-to-head comparison of the potency of different foods versus drugs on angiogenesis.
 We examined four cancer drugs, seven other common medications (anti-inflammatory drugs, statins, a blood pressure medication, and an antibiotic), and sixteen dietary factors from foods associated with lowering the risk of various cancers.
 Remarkably, fifteen of the dietary factors were more potent than one of the cancer drugs in the experiment we did.